LemmenAid/hooked-on-fish/README.md

 _Hooked on Fish is a website for my final portfolio project with [Code Institute](https://codeinstitute.net/ie/)._

 Hooked on Fish is a website for a small-scale, sustainable seafood business based in Connemara, Galway, Ireland.
-The business is run by Thomas Flaherty, a local fisherman who catches fresh seafood daily—including mackerel, brown crab, lobster, scallops, and shrimp.
-The website serves as an online presence for the business, offering information about the catch, a direct way for customers to get in touch, and a place to stay updated on new products and market availability.
+The business is run by a local fisherman who catches fresh seafood daily—including mackerel, brown crab, lobster, scallops, and shrimp.

+The website allows customers in the Connemara area to order fresh seafood online and have it delivered to their doorstep.
+It features a fully functional shopping bag and checkout system, integrated with Stripe for secure payments.

+Registered users can access their profile page, where they can view their order history and save delivery information for a smoother checkout experience.
+In addition to e-commerce functionality, the site serves as an online presence for the business, providing updates on the latest catch, product availability, and market locations.

 ### Project Purpose

 The purpose of Hooked on Fish is to create a digital storefront that reflects the business’s values—sustainability, transparency, and quality.
-The website connects local customers with fresh seafood while offering an inside look at the fishing process through blog updates and a newsletter called Fisherman’s Friends.
+The website connects local customers with fresh seafood while offering an inside look at the fishing process through a newsletter called Fisherman’s Friends.
 It also serves as a foundation for expanding the business’s reach through local markets and direct sales.

 ***